sammyjoyce/cchd/README.md

 - Linux libcurl: `apt install libcurl4-openssl-dev` (Ubuntu), etc.
 - Not in PATH: Add `/usr/local/bin`.
 - Hooks fail: Check Claude version, JSON syntax, server, manual test.

+## OpenCLI Compliance

+This project adheres to the [OpenCLI specification](https://opencli.org/).
+The CLI interface is documented in `opencli.json`, which can be used by documentation generators, auto-completion tools, and other OpenCLI-compatible utilities.

 ## License